Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 12.28.00 UTC
+- WIB: Minggu, 16 November 2025 13.38.25 UTC
-- WITA: Minggu, 16 November 2025 13.28.00 UTC
+- WITA: Minggu, 16 November 2025 14.38.25 UTC
-- WIT: Minggu, 16 November 2025 14.28.00 UTC
+- WIT: Minggu, 16 November 2025 15.38.25 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

 Kategori: technology